Famous Nevada pimp running for office loses brothel license

 In 2017, he clashed with county officials over allegations that prostitutes at his Area 51-themed brothel did not have proper work permits and medical records.
 The allegations were later dropped.

-"We have given an awful lot of leeway to each of those code violations," Wichman said.
+"We have given an awful lot of leeway to each of those code violations," the county commissioner said.

 She added that there's nothing personal or political behind the action by the county, which voted Tuesday to renew permits for three other brothels with other owners.